VenkatRepaka/CarND-PID-Control-Project/README.md

-Even withe the above optimal values car over turns/goes out of track some times at higher speeds.
+Even with the above optimal values car over turns/goes out of track some times at higher speeds.
 To overcome this problem I have used below methods to have throttle value under control

 Method 1:
 I have assumed the speed and steering value are inversely proportional.